TheCodingZombie/Nightlight/README.md

 # Nightlight
-A small game originally made for Jame Gam 2024, now an ongoing project.
+A small game originally made for Jame Gam 2024, now an abandoned project.

-THIS IS UNFINISHED AND IS CURRENTLY IN THE BETA STAGES OF DEVELOPMENT.
+## THIS PROJECT IS ABANDONED AND WILL NO LONGER BE UPDATED

 # Features
 - Pixel Art Style